 That’s where I can help.
 I’m a journalist by training, and I only share information I have checked and double-checked, then checked again.

 I go straight to the source – college admissions officers – to find out what they’re looking for in application essays, and I’m excited to share what I know with you.
-Every month, from February through September, Wow hosts a free class for students and their parents called Everything You Think You Know About College Essays is WRONG!

 We’ve compiled the most common ones here for you.